Every Registration Helps Save Lives of Kids in Cambodia

 The Summit Survivor (and our host The Summit Adventure Park) supports Cambodian Kids Foundation.
 This Australian charity nurtures and supports underprivileged children and families living in Cambodia.

 Cambodian Kids Foundation provides education and health care to thousands of Khmer people through providing Kindergartens, Schools, Health Care Clinics, Women's Empowerment Groups and more.
 They also support many women and men through employment opportunities, keeping them out of unethical sweatshops and ensuring they can afford to feed their children.

-In 2020, we aim to raise $50,000 for Cambodian Kids Foundation with $30 from every Summit Survivor adult and youth ticket donated to the charity.
+In 2021, we aim to raise $15,000 for Cambodian Kids Foundation with a percentage of every Summit Survivor adult, youth & kids ticket donated to the charity.

 This year we have a goal to raise $50,000 in support of The Cambodian Kids Foundation.

 YOU HELP KIDS IN CAMBODIA BY REGISTERING IN 2021 SUMMIT SURVIVOR

 In 2019 The Summit Survivor event participants raised $10,800 for Cambodian Kids Foundation.